Skip to content

 • Error mapping (a missing key surfaces as KneoAuthError, an unreachable URL as KneoNetworkError).

 If you get a KneoAuthError, your API key isn't reaching the platform — re-check the profile resolution chain.
-If you get a KneoNetworkError, the URL is unreachable.
-See Error handling for the full hierarchy.
+If you get a KneoNetworkError, the URL is unreachable; see Error handling § Transport errors and network troubleshooting for timeouts, TLS, proxies, and how to inspect the underlying httpx cause.

 Create your first run

-A run is the unit of work the platform executes — it instantiates a spec (an agent definition) and tracks its lifecycle through queued → running → terminal {completed, failed, cancelled}.
+A run is the unit of work the platform executes — it instantiates a spec (an agent definition) and tracks its lifecycle through queued → running → terminal {completed, failed, cancelled, timed_out, expired}.
 To create one:

 async with KneoClient.from_profile() as client: